magento/devdocs/guides/v2.1/frontend-dev-guide/themes/theme-install.md

 To install the theme as composer package, follow the instructions in the [Install, manage, and upgrade modules]({{ page.baseurl }}/cloud/howtos/install-components.html) topic.

 {: .bs-callout .bs-callout-info }
-If a theme is loaded through Composer, that theme can be located anywhere on the file system, but in most cases will use the default vendor/ directory within Magento.
+If a theme is loaded through Composer will be stored in `vendor` directory within Magento.

 ## Install a theme as an extension